basiliscos/cpp-rotor/docs/Design.md

 without delivery/strict delivery order guarantees, no streams, no timers etc., however solid foundation of distributed actors can be build on top of `rotor`, adding only *required guarantees*.

+`rotor` supports [reliable] messaging via adopting [request-response] pattern: whever `request` message is sent timeout timer is spawn, if the `reply` isn't delivered in time, the sender is notified about the occured error.
+If the reply is sent twice by mistake, the second reply message will be silently discarded.

 `actor` is runtime entity, with user-defined reaction on incoming messages.
 An `actor` can send messages to other actors, as well as do interaction with with outer world (i.e.